kennolot/CTF-pi/4.vulnerable_web_apps/ctfpi4_2/README.md

 ### Prerequisites

-Raspberry Pi powered on.
-Preferably running Raspberry Pi OS
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Raspi connected to your router via wireless or cable
+Have cloned this `CTF-pi` repository and are inside the `ctfpi4_2` directory.

 ### Objective

-While inside the current directory run from the console to start the webapp
+While inside the current directory run from the terminal to start the webapp:

 `docker compose up --build -d`

-### Cleaning up

-When done with the tasks run `docker compose down` to remove the containers and other ctf files
+Open up  `app/app.py` and read the source code.

+Find the vulnerability and exploit it.

+Read the flag.txt.

 ### **Hints**

-Open up the app.py in this directory.
-There's an interesting comment left behind

 Can you figure out what os.popen does?